cloudflare/cloudflare-docs/content/web3/gateways/reference/ethereum-gateway/kill-switches.md

 disagreed rejecting the irregular block and forming the Ethereum Classic network, each blockchain grew independently.

-## Be-all end-all solution?
+## Limitations

-Hardly.
 Kill switches can cause their own problems.
 Like if a contract that's a library has its kill switch flipped.
 All contracts relying on this contract can't operate as intended even though the underlying library code is immutable.
 Recently, an attacker triggered a kill switch in an underlying library function